vercel-support/johnny.sh/content/blog/rock-climbing-in-mashan.md

 ## 10/2 - Day 3

 ### King Kong Mtn./金刚山
 For our second day of climbing, we went to the most popular crag in Mashan - [King Kong Mtn](https://www.thecrag.com/climbing/china-mainland/guangxi/area/2143383429).
-Tons of routes here, including a few multipitches.
+Tons of routes here, including a few multi-pitches.
 But **INCREDIBLY OVERCROWDED**.
-We spent the entire morning here, got a few climbs in, but we were kind of dissapointed.
+We spent the entire morning here, got a few climbs in, but we were kind of disappointed.
 We came here to escape the crowds of Yangshuo.

 ### Goat Mtn./羊山
 In the afternoon, we headed over to a smaller crag to get away from the sun + people at King Kong.
 Little crag called Goat mountain.
 Climbing was not great -- overgrown, wild, incredibly sharp rock.
 It was still a blast though, and I climbed a cool 30 meter 5.10c.
 Only after climbing it, did I realize I had to step over literal human remains to get to the first bolt.